Promoting Credentials for Our Community

 Certified Work Ready Community Initiative

-In cooperation with the Dan River Region Collaborative, IALR promotes regional partnerships of businesses, educators and workforce developers to address the skills needs of regional employers.
+IALR promotes regional partnerships of businesses, educators and workforce developers to address the skills needs of regional employers.
 As part of the group’s efforts, members continue to develop and expand on the ACT Certified Work Ready Community (CWRC) initiative.
 ACT Work Ready Communities empowers states, regions and counties with data, processes and tools that drive economic growth.
 The CWRC initiative began as a pilot program to align workforce and education to meet the unique economic needs of the region.

-Advanced Manufacturing Training Programs
+Manufacturing Advancement Training Programs